rafascerqueira/rafascerqueira/README.md

 ## Description
 I'm a Backend developer with Node JS proficient, creating APIs Rest, following SOLID principles (in most cases).
 I can work in some Frontend task because I have React and Vue in my skills.

 Currently I have only been working on a personal project.
-I intend to seek new challenges after the end of 2021.
+I intend to seek new challenges throughout 2022.
 At this time i'm improving in the experts club class, by [Rocketseat.](https://www.rocketseat.com.br/expertsclub)

  _Contact below ↓_